 In part, American culture is to blame for the lack of conversation surrounding pregnancy.
 "Society has often idealized a culture that embraces motherhood; however, they cannot tolerate the negative associations that come with the journey of pregnancy and postpartum stages," explains Jessica A. Shepherd, MD, an OB/GYN, Director of Minimally Invasive Gynecology at the University of Illinois at Chicago and SweetSpot Labs Expert.
 When women don't feel as though they're allowed to speak openly about these issues, that leaves everyone in the dark.
 I know I am personally mystified by the pregnancy process (and desperate to learn more before I go through it myself).

 So to get the honest truth about what bodily changes happen during pregnancy, we grilled Twogood, Shepherd, and Fahimeh Sasan, MD, OB/GYN at Mount Sinai and Consultant Medical Doctor at Progyny.
 "Every pregnant woman experiences different body changes," Sasan reminds us.
 So remember that while the following changes are common, they don't happen to everyone.
-Keep scrolling to learn about 16 crazy changes that can happen to your body during pregnancy!

 1. Your breasts become larger and more sensitive.